 The PhD student will get research grant salary (50%, Biology Centre CAS) combined with student stipends (50%, University of South Bohemia), together comfortably covering living expenses in the Czech Republic.

 Applications will be received until the position is filled.
-Initial deadline is 30 April 2023.
-The top ranked candidates will be selected for an interview in English (by Zoom).
-The starting date of the work is upon agreement, but the successful applicant is expected to start in September 2023.
+Initial deadline is 15 December 2023.
+The top ranked candidates will be selected for an interview in English via video-call.
+The starting date of the work is upon agreement, but the successful applicant is expected to start in February 2024.